Verification of conditional mechanical squeezing for a mg-scale pendulum near quantum regimes: Main data in the time domain

+In order to characterize the optomechanical interaction, we measured the resonance frequency of the optically trapped pendulum with varying detuning.
+The resonance frequency of the optically trapped pendulum is given by

-To precisely determine the detuning based on the optical spring effect, we analyze the variation of the pendulum's resonance over time.
-As shown in Fig.\ \ref{fig2} (a), the calibrated raw data is bandpass filtered around the resonance from 170 Hz to 360 Hz, and then the number of zero crossings are counted.
+As explained in the main text, the cavity length was detuned from resonance such that the pendulum's resonance ($\omega_m/2\pi$) increases to 280 Hz.
+Because of the nonlinearity of the optical spring with respect to $\delta$, this leads to a mean value for the detuning of roughly $0.03\times\kappa$ {\it or} $1.2\times\kappa$.
+To determine the detuning based on the optical spring effect, we analyze the variation of the optically trapped pendulum's resonance over time.
+As shown in Fig. \ref{sfig2} (b), the raw data is bandpass filtered around the resonance from 170 Hz to 360 Hz, and then the number of zero crossings is counted in order to estimate its instantaneous resonance frequency.
 Next, the analyzed resonance is low pass filtered with a cutoff frequency of 8.2 Hz, and divided into 25 time bins.
-The result agrees well with the theoretical model for small detuning, as shown in Fig.\ \ref{fig2} (b).
-The models are calculated by substituting the displacement multiplied by $G$ for the variation of the detuning in Eq. (\ref{eq_os}), for the cases of small and large mean-detuning.
-The result of the counting is further divided into three bins, for the value of the detuning, and then averaged for each bin.
-From the fitting of the averaged data to the theoretical model as shown in Fig.\ \ref{fig1} (c), a mean value of the detuning is determined to be $\Delta=0.0292(4)\times\kappa$.
-Correspondingly, the number of photons in the cavity is determined to be $1.16(7)\times10^{10}$, leading to a light-enhanced optomechanical coupling constant $g_m$ of $-2\pi\times3.2(2)\times10^4$\ Hz.
+The result agrees well with the theoretical model for small detuning, as shown in Fig.\ \ref{sfig2} (c).
+The result of the counting is further divided into three bins of different resonance frequency values, and then averaged for each bin.
+Fitting the averaged data with respect to detuning, to the theoretical model shown in Fig.\ \ref{sfig2} (a), the mean value of the detuning is determined to be $\Delta=0.0292(4)\times\kappa$.
+Here, we should note that the temperature for the confined mode is relatively high compared to the theoretical prediction given by $T\gamma_0(\omega_{\rm m})/\gamma_{\rm m}$, where $T$ is the room temperature.
+We mainly attribute this to fluctuations of the resonance frequency, namely, the detuning, as shown in Fig.\ \ref{sfig2}.
+As a result, the quantum cooperativity decreases by a factor of $10$.
+Furthermore, it also decreases by a factor of $4$ due to mode mixing between the pendulum mode and the dissipative pitching mode \cite{miliG1, sugiyama}.
+Thus, compared to the case without optical spring, the quantum cooperativity of the current experiment is enhanced by a factor of $(\omega_m/\Omega)/10/4=1.5$.